GoogleCloudPlatform/community/tutorials/infra-automation-kcc-config-sync-gatekeeper/index.md

         └── system/
             └── repo.yaml

-1. In the `namespaces` directory, create two sub-directories named `kcc-tutorial-dev` and `kcc-tutorial-prod`.
+1. In the `namespaces` directory, create two sub-directories named `cc-tutorial-dev` and `cc-tutorial-prod`.
 These directory names must match the namespaces created previously in the Config Connector set up.

-1. Create configuration files for namespaces in `kcc-tutorial-dev` and `kcc-tutorial-prod`.
+1. Create configuration files for namespaces in `cc-tutorial-dev` and `cc-tutorial-prod`.
 Even though the namespaces are already created during the Config
     Connector set up, by creating namespace configuration in these directories, it will let Config Sync know that this is a namespace directory as opposed to an
     [abstract namespace directory](https://cloud.google.com/anthos-config-management/docs/concepts/namespace-inheritance#inheritance):

-        #namespaces/kcc-tutorial-dev/namespace.yaml
+        #namespaces/cc-tutorial-dev/namespace.yaml

         apiVersion: v1
         kind: Namespace
         metadata:
-          name: kcc-tutorial-dev
+          name: cc-tutorial-dev

-        #kcc-tutorial-prod/namespace.yaml
+        #cc-tutorial-prod/namespace.yaml

         apiVersion: v1
         kind: Namespace
         metadata:
-          name: kcc-tutorial-prod
+          name: cc-tutorial-prod

 1. Create a git repository in a version control system such as GitHub or GitLab.